-Most of the time we cross bridges without any second thoughts, getting from A to B is just part of ordinary life but for some people, these crossings can be extraordinary.
-Traversing a bridge is no big deal when you’re driving over a small river or town train track but these crazy bridges require nerves of steel to cross, from swaying wooden bridges over chasms in Pakistan to icy narrow bridges spanning the Siberian wilderness.
-These are the 15 most dangerous bridges you wouldn’t want to cross.
+Most of the time we cross bridges without any second thoughts.
+Getting from A to B is just part of ordinary life, but for some people, these crossings can be extraordinary.
+Traversing a bridge is no big deal when you’re driving over a small river or town train track, but these scary bridges require nerves of steel to cross.
+From swaying wooden bridges over Chasms in Pakistan to icy narrow bridges spanning the Siberian wilderness.
+These are the Top 15 scary bridges in the world .

 Alam Bridge Pakistan